 1. Foreign national may be charged with fraud or willful misrepresentation to obtain immigration benefits

-Immigration authorities expect fiancé(e)s of U.S. citizens to apply for a K-1 visa and spouses of U.S. citizens to apply for a K-3 nonimmigrant visa or immigrant visa at the U.S. Consulate abroad, rather than enter the U.S. as a visitor and then apply for a marriage-based green card.
+Immigration authorities expect fiancé(e)s of U.S. citizens to apply for a K-1 visa and spouses, parents and minor children of U.S. citizens to apply for an immigrant visa at the U.S. Consulate abroad, rather than enter the U.S. as a visitor and then apply for a marriage-based green card.

 The U.S. Department of State adopted a 30/60 day rule when a foreign national violates his nonimmigrant status.
-When a foreign national marries a U.S. citizen or applies for permanent residence within 30 days of entry, the DOS presumes that he misrepresented his intent in seeking a visitor visa or entry.
+When a foreign national marries a U.S. citizen and takes up residency in the United States within 30 days of entry, the DOS presumes that he misrepresented his intent in seeking a visitor visa or entry.
 If the marriage or green card application occurred after 30 days but within 60 days of entry, the DOS does not presume there was misrepresentation.
 But if the facts provide a reasonable basis to believe the foreign national misrepresented his intent, the DOS allows him to present rebuttal evidence.
 If the marriage or green card application occurred after 60 days, the DOS does not consider such conduct to constitute fraud or willful misrepresentation to obtain immigration benefits.